zesk/zesk/docs/router-file-format.md

 	content="content to output"

-`Route_Template`:
+`Route_Theme`:

-	template="page/template.tpl"
+	theme="page/body/welcome"

-Note that each route type has additional options which are optional which affect the default behavior of the route.
+Note that each route type has additional optional options which affect the default behavior of the route.
 But first ...

 ## Route options for all types of routes